Horses (album): Recording

-Arista arranged for Smith to begin recording Horses in August 1975.
-Smith initially suggested that the album should be produced by Tom Dowd.
-Plans were made to book studio time with Dowd at Criteria in Miami, but these were complicated by his relationship with rival label Atlantic Records.
-Nonetheless, Smith had a change of heart and instead set out to enlist Welsh musician John Cale, formerly of the Velvet Underground, to produce Horses, as she was impressed by the raw sound of his solo albums, such as 1974's Fear.
-Cale, who had previously seen Smith perform live and was acquainted with her bassist Ivan Král, accepted.
+Arista arranged for Smith to begin recording her debut album in August 1975.
+At Smith's suggestion, the label planned to book studio time for Smith with producer Tom Dowd at Criteria in Miami, but Dowd's close association with rival label Atlantic Records stalled these plans.
+Smith had a change of heart and instead set out to enlist Welsh musician John Cale, formerly of the New York City rock band the Velvet Underground, to produce Horses after she was impressed by the raw sound of his solo albums, such as 1974's Fear.
+Cale accepted, already familiar with Smith's band and being acquainted with the band's bassist Ivan Král.

-Horses was recorded at Electric Lady Studios in New York City, with Smith retaining the same backing band with whom she performed live—Jay Dee Daugherty on drums, Lenny Kaye on guitar, Ivan Král on bass guitar, and Richard Sohl on keyboards.
-Cale recalled that the band initially "sounded awful" and played out of tune due to their use of damaged instruments, forcing him to procure the band new instruments before work on the album began.
-The differences between the work ethics of Cale, who was an experienced recording artist, and of Smith, who at this point was primarily a live performer, became apparent early on in recording, and were a source of tension between the two artists, who frequently argued in the studio.
+Horses was recorded at Electric Lady Studios in New York City, with Smith retaining the same backing band with whom she performed live at the time—Jay Dee Daugherty on drums, Lenny Kaye on guitar, Ivan Král on bass guitar, and Richard Sohl on keyboards.
+For the album, Smith and her band recorded several songs that were already fixtures of their sets at CBGB, including "Gloria", "Redondo Beach", "Birdland", and "Land".
+Allen Lanier of Blue Öyster Cult and Tom Verlaine of Television participated in the recording sessions as guest musicians, performing on the songs "Elegie" and "Break It Up", respectively.

-The sole guest musicians on Horses were Allen Lanier of Blue Öyster Cult and Tom Verlaine of Television.
-Cale had wished to augment the band's playing on certain songs with strings, but Smith vehemently opposed this idea.
-Lanier, who was Smith's boyfriend at the time, did not get along with Cale and particularly Verlaine.
-This tension culminated with Lanier and Verlaine getting into a physical altercation during the final recording session, held on September 18.
+The first studio session was held on September 2.
+Cale later recalled that the band initially "sounded awful" and played out of tune due to their use of damaged instruments, compelling him to procure the band new instruments before commencing recording.
+The differences between the work process of Cale, who was an experienced recording artist, and the process of Smith, who at that point was primarily a live performer, became apparent in the early stages of recording and were a source of tension between the two artists, who frequently clashed in the studio.
+Lenny Kaye also highlighted the irreconcilable differences between their musical visions for the album, with Cale picturing "a more arranged record, one fleshed out with intriguing sound palettes and melodic lines", and Smith and her band preferring a more spontaneous approach to playing their material, akin to their live performances.
+The final album was ultimately informed by both perspectives, making use of multitracking and overdubbing on its more structured songs, while still capturing the musical improvisation that typified the band's live act.
+Cale wished to augment the band's approach on certain songs with string instruments, but Smith vehemently opposed this idea.
+Lanier, who was Smith's boyfriend at the time, did not get along with Cale, nor—particularly so—with Verlaine, who had previously dated Smith.
+This tension culminated with Lanier and Verlaine getting into a physical altercation during the final session, held on September 18.